 Using the time lag and path length reports, you can see the patterns that your users follow when they take their time in converting.
 For more discussion on the possibilities of multi-channel funnels, check out this Stratigent blog on integrating strategic data layers.

-If your business needs more guidance on the full power of your analytics tools, or needs to amp up their digital measurement, reach out to us at firstname.lastname@example.org
+If your business needs more guidance on Google Analytics reports or the full power of your analytics tools, or needs to amp up their digital measurement, reach out to us at firstname.lastname@example.org